Program Changes & Event Cancellation Procedures

 Click here to be added to SCOSA Mailing List to receive monthly email event announcements and other SCOSA News.

-Click here to acess the online verison of the SCOSA Annual Report 2012-2013
+Click here to access the online verison of the SCOSA Annual Report July 1, 2012 - June 30, 2013

 Active Aging Week: September 21 - 27, 2014